svermaji/SearchBigFile/README.md

 ## Description
 * Program stores the last searched file and search string.
 * Added a button to change cases in search box - Upper, Lower, Title and Invert case.
+* Settings menu added to set change color of highlights and fonts for message bar automatically.
 * Added all occurrences table to search occurrences quicker with highlighted text.
     * No occurrences' message also present.
     * All occurrences table is inside split pane to resize it any time.